 Step 1: Install Passper for Excel on your computer and then launch the program.
 On the main window, click on "Remove Restrictions" and then click "Add" to import the Excel workbook that you want to work with.

 Step 2: Once the document has been added to Passper for Excel, click on "Remove" and any restrictions on the workbook will be lifted.
 You can now edit the document any way you want.

 Passper for Excel also offers you the best chance to recover the opening password on any document.
 The following is how to do it.

 Step 1: Launch Passper for Excel on your computer and in the main window, click on "Recover Passwords".
 Click on the Add button to import the document into Passper.

 Step 2: The next step is to select the attack type you want to use.
-Keep in mind that there are four attacks to choose from and the one you decide to use will depend on how much information you have about the password.
-Click "Next" once you have chosen the attack mode.
+Keep in mind that there are 4 attack methods to choose from and the one you decide to use will depend on how much information you have about the password.
+Click "Recover" once you have chosen the attack mode.

 If you don't want to use a program to unprotect the workbook, there is one other way to unprotect an Excel workbook if you don't have the password.
 Here's the step by step guide you need.

 Step 1: Open the Excel workbook in question and then hit "ALT + F11" on your keyboard to open the Microsoft Visual Basic for Applications.

 Step 2: Click on "Insert" and then select "Module" in the drop-down menu that appears.

 Step 3: Enter the VBA code on the module and then hit "F5" to execute the code.
 Wait for the process to respond (the process may take a while) and when it is complete, the workbook will be unlocked and you can proceed to edit it if you want.